taikiy/kernel/doc/16_writing_user_programs_in_C.md

 Note that running `hello` in this commit will cause a page fault.
 This is because we have not implemented the `exit` system call yet.
 The `exit` system call is called when the `main` function returns.
 The `exit` system call will be responsible for terminating tasks and the process and freeing the memory allocated by the user program.

+## Standard Library

-## print function
+### print function and getchar, putchar functions

 The first function we implement is the `print` function.
 The `print` function is a wrapper of the INT80h command 1, `sys_print`, system call.
+Note that this is for testing purposes only.
+We will implement the standard library's `printf` function later.

 - stdlib `print` function [commit](https://github.com/taikiy/kernel/commit/47a2fef03b73645c393992245d160666e08a44cd)
 - `getchar`, `putchar` [commit](https://github.com/taikiy/kernel/commit/ac10715ca82860e0589c04585c4ed57303be113c)

-## malloc & free functions
+### malloc & free functions

 Implementing `malloc` and `free` functions is similar to what we did with the `print` function.
 Each time the `malloc` function is called, we allocate a page of memory and record the address of the allocated memory in the current process's `allocations` array.